lingo-reviews/tenets/README.md

 Otherwise, the driver will default to "docker".
 By default, binary tenets are installed in ~/.lingo_home/tenets/[owner]/[name].
 This can be overridden with the LINGO_BIN environment variable.

-## Bash Auto-Complete

-Run `lingo --generate-bash-completion` to enable commands to auto-complete.
-Commands such as `add` and `info` will auto-complete with the names of built binary tenets.

 ## Options